dice-cyfronet/migratio/README.md

 ### Log'n'roll

 Use *logrotate* to roll generated logs.
-Example configuration for *logrotate*
+Example configuration for *logrotate*:

     # Migratio logrotate settings
     # based on: http://stackoverflow.com/a/4883967